Keshav Puram: Public services

 Keshav Puram has an elderly recreation centre, namely Varishth Nagrik Manoranjan Kendra at C4 block.
 Keshav Puram has a local police station, which also serves the neighboring areas in northwest Delhi.
 There is a hospital under construction.
 Keshav Puram has two commercial zones, namely the Aggarwal Modern Bazaar and R G. The area also has two petrol stations.

+Keshavpuram has a library with the name Vijay Pal Memorial Library.
+Currently it has good sitting capacity with air conditioning where lot of students come and prepare for their competitive examinations.